Giant Sea Bass Conservation

 In 2019 California State University, Northridge (CSUN), the Aquarium of the Pacific, and Cabrillo Marine Aquarium announced a successful joint effort involving raising and releasing juvenile giant sea bass into the ocean.
 For this project, CSUN shared giant sea bass eggs with the Aquarium of the Pacific and Cabrillo Marine Aquarium to attempt to produce offspring.
 Three juveniles were raised at the Aquarium of the Pacific, and the Cabrillo Marine Aquarium successfully reared hundreds of baby giant sea bass babies from these eggs.

 The young fish were released into the wild with approval from the California Department of Fish and Wildlife.
 Divers from both aquariums released several hundred fish into the ocean at a time on two trips in the spring of 2020.
-The project partners will grow some of these specimens to a size that could be outfitted with radio transmitter tags that are expected to be released as part of a as study in early 2021.
+Next, the project partners grew some of these specimens to a size that could be outfitted with radio transmitter tags and released them as part of a study in early 2021.
+New receivers were added to an existing network of receivers set by researchers from California State University at Long Beach (CSULB), so movement data can be transmitted for analysis.
+By tracking them, researchers are hoping to learn about the movements of this endangered species to help inform future conservation efforts.
 The release location will be kept confidential among the project partners, allowing the young fish to acclimate to their new home.

 Did you know that starting a fundraiser is an easy way to support the Aquarium?

 Receive special benefits including an adoption certificate, event invitations, and animal updates.